 Is CBD Oil Legal in Australia?

-CBD oil has been legal in Australia since 2016, however, CBD is classified as a schedule 4 drug.
-This means it can only be legally obtained via a doctor’s prescription filled at a pharmacy.
+CBD oil has been legal in Australia since 2016, however, currently the only available CBD products are classified as Schedule 4 drugs.
+This means they can only be legally obtained via a doctor’s prescription filled at a pharmacy.

 CBD products are not registered on the Australian Register of Therapeutic Goods.
 Therefore, doctors need to apply to the TGA via the Special Access Scheme (SAS) to obtain approval for each patient.
 Approval usually lasts for 12 months.

 Is it Legal to Buy CBD Oil Online?